benjamindkilleen/artifice/log.md

   threshold to ensure no GT is too far away from a real object.
 * Sample the remaining 75% of points from background regions, greater than DIST_THRESH from any object.

+Details for coding:
+* The stored data needs to include:
+  * Image
+  * List of object labels, as before.
+That's it?
+* So we can take the predictions from the trained network.
+Totally.

+New repo: `probal`.